 Red Mill Village Today

-The Mill hosts several events throughout the year, including Blacksmith demonstrations, movie nights, group tours, ghost adventures, and weddings.ย For more information, please visit the Red Mill Museum’s website.ย https://theredmill.org/
+The Mill hosts several events throughout the year.
+Including Blacksmith demonstrations, movie nights, group tours, ghost adventures, and weddings.

 Hunterdon Art Museum

-The Hunterdon Art Museum is located at 7 Lower Center Street in Clinton, NJ.
-This charming museum is housed in a historic 19th-century stone mill.
-Inside, you can find a variety of contemporary art and design exhibits that showcase the work of different artists.
-The museum is just across the street from theย well-known Red Mill Museum.
+The Hunterdon Art Museum is at 7 Lower Center Street in Clinton, NJ.
+It is housed in a historic 19th-century stone mill.
+Inside, you’ll find contemporary art and design exhibits showcasing the work of different artists.
+The museum is across from the Red Mill Museum.
+You can visit from Tuesday to Sunday, from 11 AM to 5 PM.
+Admission is affordable: $7 for adults, $5 for seniors, military, and students.
+Children 12 and under can enter for free.

-In addition to the art displays, the museum offers many events throughout the year.
-These include art classes for both adults and kids, yoga sessions, pop-up dinners, and much more.
-To learn more and plan your visit, be sure to check out their website.
-Itโs an excellent opportunity to explore and enjoy art and history!
+In addition to art displays, the museum hosts events throughout the year.
+These include art classes for all ages, yoga, pop-up dinners, and more.
+Visit their website to learn more and plan your trip.
+It’s a great chance to enjoy art and history.

 Discover more from K.E.Y. to Mind and Body